-Through the HUD Section 108 Loan Guarantee Program, the Village continues to market a Section 108 loan fund for small to midsize businesses.
-In the program amount of \$3 million, these funds will be loaned by the Village to support start-ups, promote businesses expansion and improvement, create and/or retain jobs, assist low/moderate-income persons, and deliver positive economic benefits for the Village and its residents.
+Economic Development: Through the HUD Section 108 Loan Guarantee Program, the Village continues to market a Section 108 loan fund for businesses in the amount of \$3 million.
+These funds will be loaned by the Village to promote businesses expansion and improvement, create and/or retain jobs, assist low/moderate-income persons, and deliver positive economic benefits for the Village and its residents.

 For borrowers, the Village offers a very competitive interest rate, lower than conventional financing.
 The Village will charge a processing fee to applicants and a loan closing fee to approved borrowers.
 Each Section 108 loan activity will create and/or retain permanent jobs, at least 51 percent of which (computed on a full-time equivalent basis) will be made available to or held by low/moderate income persons.
-The Village's Section 108 Loan Fund will ensure that the Public Benefit standards are met, and that Oak Park will create or retain (or make available) one low and moderate-income full-time equivalent job for at least every \$35,000 invested.
+The Village's Section 108 Loan Fund will ensure that the Public Benefit standards are met, and that Oak Park will create or retain (or make available) one permanent, low and moderate-income, full-time equivalent job for at least every \$35,000 invested.
 To date, the Village has received two applications but neither one was approved.

 Code Enforcement: Code Enforcement is a critical need for Oak Park to ensure that the properties, especially those within the CDBG Target Areas, are safe and well-maintained.
-While Other Neighborhood Needs was identified as a medium priority through much of the planning process, this category was elevated due to the fact that it is connected with housing (a high priority) and addresses a great need in the community according to Oak Park leaders.